PASSPORTS AND VISAS

 - snacks—granola bars, trail mix, hard candies; chocolate may melt but could still be worth the risk

 - feminine sanitary supplies (even if you aren't expecting your period during the trip because travel can sometimes affect your cycle)—options are very limited for local purchase, especially tampons

 - roll of toilet paper or travel packs of tissue

-- shampoo and hair styling products (some tented camps and lodges operate on solar power and cannot accommodate a hair dryer or other styling implements; select a low-maintenance style for your safari)
+- shampoo and hair styling products (some tented camps and lodges operate on solar power and cannot accommodate a hair dryer or other styling implements; select a low-maintenance hairstyle for your safari)

 - wet wipes

 - Swahili phrasebook

 MOUNTAIN CLIMBERS: click here for a specialized packing list.